yiqun-liu/Algo-Lab-ETHz/PotW/README.md

 Special thanks to YaoBIG.
 Key parts in my solution are all his idea.
 However, I am not able to implement all optimizations he suggested, such as: precomputed the "successor" in greedy algorithms, and jump 2^i steps accordingly...

+## Courier

+I came up with the solution when I tried all the possibilities to make it a network flow problem...

+Some ideas:

+- This is not a counting problem, 0-1 assignment makes no sense
+- There is  a bipartite relationship between zone ticket and assignments.
+At first glance, two layer structure is most natural
+- Maximum flow is good at doing logical OR, not AND.
+  - At first I got stuck considering the and relationship: we need all related tickets so that we can fulfill an assignment
+  - However, the reverse is an OR relationship: selecting any of related targets require the tickets for this zone to be bought
+  - --> better make assignment the first layer

+I just set the capacity according to my experiences and tried... then I got some interpretation of one combination.
+It is all luck...